xubuvd/guesswhat/README.md

 <b>This research was started in Mar.
 2019 and ended in Nov.
 2019.</b>

-<b>If you use the experimental codes, please concat me with pangweitf@bupt.edu.cn or pangweitf@163.com.</b>
+<b>If you use the experimental codes, please contact me with pangweitf@bupt.edu.cn or pangweitf@163.com.</b>

 # Reference
 @InProceedings{pang2020guesswhat,<br>